loopbackio/loopback.io/pages/en/lb4/Testing-your-application.md

 In a typical LoopBack application, models and repositories rely on behavior provided by the framework (`@loopback/repository` package) and there is no need to test LoopBack's built-in functionality.
-However, any additional application-specific API does need new unit tests.
+However, any additional application-specific APIs do need new unit tests.

 For example, if the `Person` Model has properties `firstname`, `middlename` and `surname` and provides a function to obtain the full name, then you should write